2024 MotoGP World Championship

-Jorge Martín (Pictured in 2023) was crowned the 2024 Riders' World Champion.
+Jorge Martín (pictured in 2023) was the 2024 MotoGP World Riders' Champion.

-Francesco Bagnaia the defending Riders' Champion, finished as runner-up in the championship.
+Defending champion Francesco Bagnaia (pictured in 2023) finished runner-up.

-Marc Márquez (Pictured riding for Honda in 2023) finished third in the Riders' standings in his first year on Ducati machinery.
+Marc Márquez (pictured riding for Honda in 2023) finished third in his first year with Ducati machinery.

+Pedro Acosta (pictured in 2025), the 2024 MotoGP Rookie of the Year.

 The 2024 FIM MotoGP World Championship was the premier class of the 76th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.

 Spanish rider Jorge Martín with Prima Pramac Racing was crowned Riders' World Champion, the first independent team rider to do so in the MotoGP era and first since Valentino Rossi with Nastro Azzurro Honda in 2001.
 With 17 sprint and 19 Grand Prix victories from 20 racing weekends, Ducati dominated the season to take their sixth Constructors' World Championship, with the factory team taking the Teams' World Championship.
 This season also saw Japanese manufacturers struggling for the entire season as they failed to score a single race win for the first time since 1970.